Publishing can increase nonprofit organization income for some kinds of nonprofits by Dr. Rudolph Rosen

 In going through various ways to raise funds, most techniques brought up are clearly ethical if not totally righteous when applied to just causes.
 But I expose students to all techniques, even some that can be questionable, ethically and legally, pending how applied.
 I let students explore the notions of right, wrong, or situational.
 I make judgements only as necessary to make sure truly inappropriate or illegal fundraising techniques are exposed for what they are, but generally I let discussion flow.

 We were discussing how organizations with certain membership characteristics can raise funds through publications catering to members’ interests.
 In the course of this I mentioned the option to operate a vanity press.
-After explaining the term, several students expressed the notion that taking money from a member-author to publish personal stories of possibly little or no consequence to anyone but the writer sounded like a scam.
+After explaining the term to the students, several of them expressed the notion that taking money from a member-author to publish personal stories of possibly little or no consequence to anyone but the writer sounded like a scam.

 As discussions continued I explained it was just another fundraising technique.
-After all, many organization’s magazines, newspapers and newsletters have articles written by members.
+After all, many organizations’ magazines, newspapers and newsletters include articles written by members.
 Although there are usually no fees assessed to authors, why not expand the concept and charge for the privilege of publishing.
 Some members might actually buy some of the books, which the organization could sell.

-What happened next changed the way I looked at the vanity press concept.
+What happened next changed the way I thought about the vanity press concept.